zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 **observed_timestamp** : Time when the log line is observed at the collection system.
 It is automatically added by the collector.

-**id**: It is a [ksuid](https://github.com/segmentio/ksuid), it helps us in pagniating and sorting log lines.
+**id**: It is a [ksuid](https://github.com/segmentio/ksuid), it helps us in paginating and sorting log lines.
 It is automatically added by the collector.

 **trace_id** : Trace ID of the log line.
 [W3C Trace Context](https://www.w3.org/TR/trace-context/#trace-id).
 It can be filled using [trace parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/trace_parser.md).